In his regular feature, Nick Bartlett is analysing an unsung scene from David Fincher’s classic movie, Seven – the Lust murder and its aftermath.

 Before the victim is discovered, we see the detectives as they follow a lead to Wild Bill’s Leather Shop, where they find the owner has made a bespoke item for the murderer.
 We do not see this ourselves but when the detectives are shown a polaroid of it their disgust is plain to see.
 Just then the two are called to the latest murder scene.
 (In a neat touch, a limping figure who may or may not be the killer can be seen in the background, watching through a window).

-Throughout Seven, Fincher displays incredible restraint when it comes to showing the murders themselves, but goes into forensic detail with the crime scenes.
-In this case though, we don’t even see the body of the victim, a murdered prostitute.
+Throughout Seven, Fincher goes into forensic detail with the crime scenes.
+In this case though, we don’t even see the victim.
 Instead, she is obscured by the framing of the two detectives, and your eye quickly shifts to the hysterical client screaming in the corner.
 Unlike the previous murders, here Fincher slowly reveals the details of the murder in the subsequent interrogation (as Somerset and Mills respectively interview the unwilling accomplice and the booth operator) with the full horror only becoming apparent at the end of the scene.

-This is where it’s revealed how the victim was murdered, and we see the polaroid for the first time.
-Orser’s character was forced to wear a strap-on device with a blade attached to the end of it.
+This is where it’s revealed how the victim was killed, and we see the polaroid for the first time.
 It’s a horrific development, and makes everything else slot into place.
 Orser’s hysterical performance now seems perfectly judged and all-too realistic, and it’s a stand-out moment in the film.

 Meanwhile, Mills interviews the booth operator, played by Michael Massee, who gives a performance almost as effective as Orser, albeit in a quieter, slighter way.
 He looks the part, a constant reptilian sneer on his face, and his response to Mill’s question about whether he enjoys what he does for a living – “That’s life isn’t it” – is the perfect embodiment of the film’s central theme: the apathy of normal people that has jaded Somerset to the point of retirement and which inspired the murderer in the first place.